-If a (potential) Conflict of Interest arises, local Compliance must be immediately informed thereof.
-The CCO or an employee in Compliance after delegation by the CCO, in accordance with the management, will take measures to avoid or mitigate the conflict of interest and advises further steps.
-Until feedback of the CCO or the delegate, the activity, which may lead to the potential conflict of interest, should not be initiated or continued.
+If a Conflict of Interest arises, Compliance must be immediately informed thereof.
+After the circumstances of a (potential) conflict of interest have come to the attention of the CCO, the CCO, in accordance with the management, will take measures to avoid or mitigate the conflict of interest and advises further steps.
+Until feedback of the CCO, the activity, which may lead to the potential conflict of interest, should not be initiated or continued.

-Each Conflict of Interest, which is between a client and LIS or an employee of LIS or which is between an employee of LIS and LIS, must be reported without delay to the MC, acting as independent supervisory body, by the CCO.
+Each Conflict of Interest, which includes client relationships and staff relationships, must be reported without delay to the Management Committee, acting as independent supervisory bodies, by the CCO.

-Conflicts of interest that have a material impact on APEX Group or LIS, whether due to the conflict itself or the impact of mitigating actions, must be reported immediately to the MC.

-If a conflict of interest cannot be avoided by other measures, the company will disclose the nature and the source of the remaining conflict of interest to the client in form of a written communication in a durable medium.All conflicts of interest should be resolved within reasonable time following receipt of the notification.
-Where any conflict of interest is not able to be resolved and managed within ten (10) business days, local Senior Management must document the circumstances and ongoing investigations being undertaken and the matter must be raised to the Regional Compliance Officer and Regional Managing Director, who will work together to find a resolution and provide an outcome within a further ten (10) business days.
+Conflicts of interest that have a material impact on APEX Group or LIS, whether due to the conflict itself or the impact of mitigating actions, must be reported immediately to the Management Committee (MC).
+If a conflict of interest cannot be avoided by other measures, the company will disclose the nature and the source of the remaining conflict of interest to the client in form of a written communication in a durable medium.